-Legal contingencies cover a wide range of matters threatened in various jurisdictions against the Reporting Entity.
-Provisions are recorded for pending litigation when it is determined that an unfavourable outcome is probable and the amount of loss can be reasonably estimated, after consideration of advice from attorneys.
+Legal contingencies cover a wide range of matters threatened in various jurisdictions against the Group.
+Provisions are recorded for pending litigation when it is determined that an unfavorable outcome is probable and the amount of loss can be reasonably estimated, after consideration of advice from attorneys.
 Due to the inherent uncertain nature of litigation, the ultimate outcome or actual cost of the settlement may materially vary from estimates.

-t) Standards and interpretations issued but not yet effective
+s) Standards and interpretations issued but not yet effective

-A number of new standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Reporting Entity has not early adopted the new or amended standards in preparing these combined financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2020 with earlier application permitted, however, the Group has not early adopted any of these new or amended standards in preparing these consolidated financial statements.

-- Reference to the Conceptual Framework Amendments to IFRS 3; - Property, Plant and Equipment: Proceeds before Intended Use Amendments to IAS 16: - IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities; - Profit Rate Benchmark Reform (Phase 2); and - IFRS 17 Insurance contracts.
+- Reference to the Conceptual Framework Amendments to IFRS 3; - Property, Plant and Equipment: Proceeds before Intended Use Amendments to IAS 16; - IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities; - Profit Rate Benchmark Reform (Phase 2); and - IFRS 17 Insurance contracts.